9 Trendy and Eco-Friendly Sneakers Perfect for Your Next Outing

 Source: Courtesy of Will’s Vegan Store

-As Will's Vegan Store founder Will Green told Green Matters in an email earlier this year, the company’s vegan leather is made from a mix of polyurethane and bio oil, which is sourced from organically-grown, carbon-neutral cereal crops.
+As Will's Vegan Store founder Will Green told Green Matters via email in 2020, the company’s vegan leather is made from a mix of polyurethane and bio oil, which is sourced from organically-grown, carbon-neutral cereal crops.
 He added that he’s trying to move the company away from synthetic materials and towards viscose made from eucalyptus bark.

 Will's Vegan Store makes sneakers in a variety of styles and colors, all selling for around $100.
 The company also ships completely plastic-free, and it has a strong ethical and environmental policy, which you can read about on its website.